 Under the Cottonwoods and Big Blue Sky Writing

-Sarah Stark has designed this course as a respite from the noise.
-And New Mexico provides the perfect backdrop for such a respite, hopefully, with long-residual benefits.
-Participants will be led in guided exercises to write about their own connections to nature.
-We will go out into the New Mexican landscape—to nearby gardens, to cottonwood groves, to an arid arroyo to feel the nearness of nature, and to respond in real-time in writing.
-We will also call on memories of previous nature experiences, perhaps as far back as from childhood, as we unwind on the page.
+New Mexico provides the perfect backdrop for such a respite, with the possibility of long-residual benefits.
+Participants will be led in guided writing exercises as we venture out into the New Mexican landscape—to nearby gardens, to cottonwood groves, and to arid arroyos.
+We will call on memories of previous nature experiences, perhaps as far back as from childhood, as we unwind on the page.
 The class will be a mix of outdoor and indoor classroom writing time.
 We will use as our primary text for inspiration The Animal Dialogues, by Craig Childs.

 The idea is to build a varied, supportive atmosphere for writing and reflection.
 It is intended for any teacher interested in any level of writing.
 It is an opportunity to write a few short pieces that have the potential to be woven together into one longer piece if desired.
 The larger intention is to establish a regular writing practice that accesses the beauty and immediacy of nature—cottonwoods overhead, grass between our toes, rocks at our backs.